How to Market Community Events Online

 Oftentimes, paid ads are effective when pairing them with the “countdown” effect, displaying how many days or spots are left.
 However, it’s important to be honest when making urgent claims, and not to say “limited” when it’s really not.
 This breaks trust between you and your community for future events.

-Create a landing page
+4. Create a landing page for your community event

 Create an easy events page on Facebook or some sort of landing page on a website builder that lets you display all of the information people need to know about the event.
-Where to sign up, what time, etc. Also include any giveaways or special incentives to help hype your event up.
+Where to sign up, what time, etc. Also, include any giveaways or special incentives to help hype your event up.

 The key to selling your event is making it as easy as possible for people to sign up for.